indexexchange/ht-wrapper-certification/README.md

 * `partnerConfig.js`                - This is the configuration object that contains your partner specific configs.
 * `headerTagWrapper.js`               - A minified version of our Header Tag Wrapper.
 * `index.html`                        - A simple test page that contains some googletag slots and loads our wrapper for testing purposes.
-* `partner-adapter` - Folder that contains the partner module (most of the development should be done in this folder)
+* `trust-x-adapter` - Folder that contains the partner module (most of the development should be done in this folder)
-    * `partnerModule.js`                  - This is your partner module file, by default it contains a template divided into multiple sections which need to be completed.
+    * `trust-x.js`                  - This is your partner module file, by default it contains a template divided into multiple sections which need to be completed.
     * `package.json` - This is a file containing metadata used by the Index Exchange development team.

 ##  <a name='gettingStarted'></a>Getting Started